Communication Design (Graphic Design)

 The Bachelor of Fine Arts (BFA) with a field of specialization in communication design addresses problem-seeking and problem- solving skills.
 It stresses the importance of conceptual development and the integration of form and information for the purpose of effective visual communication.
 The program emphasizes civic responsibility and the role of the graphic designer in the community.
 Students hone not only their artistic and professional skills but also their understanding of the fundamental issues of society and what they, as professional artists, can do in service to others.
 This program prepares students for careers in design-related fields such as publication design, collateral design, and web design.

-Requirements for Communication Design
+Requirements for Communication Design (Graphic Design)

 Students working toward a BFA in Art with a field of specialization in Communication Design must complete a minimum of 120 semester credit hours, including the Art Foundations coursework, 45 semester credit hours of Communication Design courses, 15 hours of Studio Art and Art History electives, and the Core University Curriculum requirements for a BFA in the College of Visual & Performing Arts.